Identification and Inference of Network Formation Games with Misclassified Links: Network Formation Game with Misclassification

 Given the network $G_{n}^\ast$ and information $(X,\varepsilon_i)$, agent $i$ has utility

 where $G^\ast_{i,n}=\{G^{\ast}_{ij,n}: j\in\mathcal{N}_n\}$, $G^\ast_{-i,n} = \{G^\ast_{j,n}: j\neq i\}$, and $\beta_0$ is an unknown finite dimensional vector in a parameter space $\mathcal{B}$.

-Agent $i$'s marginal utility of forming the link $G_{ij,n}^\ast$ depends on a vector of network statistics, the profile of exogenous attributes, and the link-specific idiosyncratic component.
-The first component in the vector of network statistics capture the utility obtained from a reciprocate link with agent $j$, $G^{\ast}_{ij,n}$.
-The second network statistic is the weighted in-degree of agent $j$, $\frac{1}{n}\sum_{k\ne i}G_{kj,n}^\ast$, captures the utility of connecting with agents of high centrality in the network.
-The last network statistic capture the utility of being connected to the same agents, $\frac{1}{n}\sum_{k\ne i}G_{ki,n}^\ast G_{kj,n}^\ast$.
+Agent $i$'s marginal utility of forming the link $G_{ij,n}^\ast$ depends on a vector of network statistics, the profile of exogenous attributes, and the link-specific idiosyncratic component.\footnote{For simplicity, we consider three different kinds of factors in the vector of network statistics.
+It is straightforward to generalize our results to the complete specification in \cite{leung2015two}.
+A similar specification of the utility function has been used in \citet{mele:2017,thirkettle:2019}, and \citet{sheng:2020}.} The first component in the vector of network statistics captures the utility obtained from a reciprocated link with agent $j$, $G^{\ast}_{ji,n}$.
+The second network statistic represents the in-degree of agent $j$, $\frac{1}{n}\sum_{k\ne i}G_{kj,n}^\ast$, which captures the utility obtained from connecting with agents of high centrality in the network.
+The last network statistic captures the utility of being connected to the same agents, $\frac{1}{n}\sum_{k\ne i, j}G_{ki,n}^\ast G_{kj,n}^\ast$.
 The profile of exogenous attributes captures the preferences for homophily on observed characteristics.
-Finally, $\varepsilon_{ij}$ is an unobserved link-specific component affecting agent $i$'s decision of linking with agent $j$.
+Finally, $\varepsilon_{ij}$ is an unobserved link-specific component affecting agent $i$'s decision to link with agent $j$.